About Contact Lenses

-The doctors at EyeCare Specialties fit a variety of contact lenses, including, soft contacts, disposable daily wear, multifocal, bifocal and rigid gas permeable (RGP) lenses.
+The doctors at EyeCare Specialties fit a variety of contact lenses including soft contacts, disposable daily wear, multifocal, bifocal and rigid gas permeable (RGP) lenses.
 Most patients can comfortably wear contact lenses to correct their vision.
-However, there are a significant number of patients that require specialized contact lenses.
-We incorporate established expertise with the newest technologies to fit custom contact lenses, including toric, bi-toric, scleral lenses and lenses for Ortho-k.
-At EyeCare Specialties we strive to provide our patients with lenses that fit their individual needs.
-Whether you wear conventional contact lenses or advanced customized contact lenses our goal is to deliver clear, comfortable vision.
+However, there are a significant number of patients who require specialized contact lenses.
+We incorporate established expertise with the newest technologies to fit custom contact lenses including toric, bi-toric, scleral lenses and lenses for Ortho-k.
+At EyeCare Specialties, we strive to provide our patients with lenses that fit their individual needs.
+Whether you wear conventional contact lenses or advanced customized contact lenses, our goal is to deliver clear, comfortable vision.

 Specialty and Customized Contact Lenses